vSpring Capital

 Venture Round in 2008

 Q Therapeutics is a development stage company based in Salt Lake City, Utah, focused on creating human cell-based therapies for degenerative diseases affecting the brain and spinal cord.
-The company is known for its innovative Q-Cells, which are designed to treat a range of conditions, including amyotrophic lateral sclerosis, multiple sclerosis, transverse myelitis, traumatic spinal cord injury, Parkinson’s disease, Alzheimer’s disease, traumatic brain injury, cerebral palsy, leukodystrophies, central nervous system storage diseases, and peripheral neuropathies.
-These stem cell therapies aim to replace damaged myelin on neurons and offer trophic support, thus restoring and preserving normal neurological functions.
-The primary emphasis of Q Therapeutics is on developing treatments for neurodegenerative diseases, with ALS being the initial focus.
+The company is primarily engaged in the development of Q-Cells, a novel stem cell therapy designed to treat a range of conditions, including amyotrophic lateral sclerosis (ALS), multiple sclerosis, transverse myelitis, traumatic spinal cord injury, and Parkinson's disease.
+Additionally, Q Therapeutics aims to address other neurological disorders such as Alzheimer’s disease, traumatic brain injury, cerebral palsy, leukodystrophies, central nervous system storage diseases, and peripheral neuropathies.
+The therapies developed by Q Therapeutics work by replacing the insulating myelin on damaged neurons and providing trophic support to restore and preserve normal neurological functions.

 XAware